Captainmango/blogga-api-TDD/README.md

 ```

 When you do this, you will see the terminal output the SQL that as ran against the database.
 The client used is SQLite.
 It's recommended to use the `firsttris.vscode-jest-runner` extension if you're using VSCode.
 This will allow you to run your tests in the test file directly shortening the feedback loop.
-If there are problems installing this, run the tests via the terminal attaching the modifiers the the test functions as explained above.
+If there are problems installing this, run the tests via the terminal attaching the modifiers on the test functions as explained above.

 ## Acceptance Criteria

-- [ ] Variables are typed as much as possible
 - [ ] All branches of functions are handled within themselves and do not leak data (no unhandled exceptions or unused returned objects)
 - [ ] Separate concerns.
 Keep the controller functions lean

 ### Manage Posts
 - [ ] CRUD operations can be done on posts
-- [ ] There are appropriate responses when incorrect params are sent
+- [ ] There are appropriate responses when errors happen on the API
 - [ ] There are no 500 errors returned from any routes
 - [ ] All responses should be in JSON

 ### Manage Comments
 - [ ] CRUD operations can be done on comments (**This doesn't all have to be in one controller**)
-- [ ] There are appropriate responses when incorrect params are sent
+- [ ] There are appropriate responses when errors happen on the API
 - [ ] There are no 500 errors returned from any routes
 - [ ] All responses should be in JSON

-### Data Relationships
-- [ ] Migrations for posts and comments remain unchanged (**add field mapping relationship to the entities**)
-- [ ] Posts have a has many relationship to comments
-- [ ] Comments belong to a single post (this cannot be changed)
-- [ ] Comments are loaded with their post when the comment is fetched (to avoid n+1 problems)
-- [ ] Posts are loaded with their comments when the post is fetched

 ## Helpful resources